DeepJournal

 That’s why the first step is to build a structured memory.

-This requires daily analysis of your journal: identifying entities (people, projects, emotions, goals, places, habits), linking them across time, and recognizing how they change.
+This requires daily analysis of your journal: identifying entities such as people, projects, emotions, goals, places, and habits, linking them across time, and recognizing how they change.

 A personal knowledge graph.